RonniKahalani/PAOCards/README.md

 I would guess that you can master this technique, in about a few weeks, if you put some effort into it.
 Trust yourself, you can do it and you'll get a major kick and self-esteem out of it.

 ## Components
-It consists of the following components:
+It consists of the following main components:
-- PAO (Person-Action-Object) Matrix.
+- PAO Matrix.
-- Quiz interface with randomized card decks.
+- Quiz.
-- Memory Palace interface.
+- Memory Palace.

 ## PAO Matrix
 <p>If you're "normal", you can master this skill in a few weeks, but you have to be disciplined, persistent and focus on memorizing the PAO Matrix.</p>